-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child to the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that identify children are at risk of harm, or abuse, bullying or sexual harm or harassment or that harm, or abuse, bullying or sexual harm or harassment has occurred.

-• Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.
+- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child to the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that identify children are at risk of harm, or abuse, bullying or sexual harm or harassment or that harm, or abuse, bullying or sexual harm or harassment has occurred. - Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.

-The safeguarding team are all based in one office to ensure information is shared effectively and in a timely way.
-They formally meet once a week to discuss any concerns that have arisen.
+The safeguarding team are all based in one office to support the sharing of information.
+They meet at least weekly during term time.